nicolasdao/puffy-web/README.md

 # PUFFY CORE

 > WARNING: Only supported by NodeJS >= 13.
 To use this package with NodeJS 12, use the `--experimental-modules` flag.

-A collection of ES6 modules to help manage common programming tasks in Web project only.
-This package is built on top of a single dependency called [`puffy-core`](https://github.com/nicolasdao/puffy-core).
-All [puffy-core APIs](https://github.com/nicolasdao/puffy-core#table-of-contents) are accessible using the `puffy-web/core/` prefix (e.g., `import { batch } from 'puffy-web/core/collection'`).
+A collection of ES6 modules with zero-dependencies to help manage common programming tasks in Web projects only.
+This package is designed to work along side [`puffy-core`](https://github.com/nicolasdao/puffy-core) which exposes an extra set of [usefull APIs](https://github.com/nicolasdao/puffy-core#table-of-contents) that are compatible with both NodeJS and native JS.

 ```
 npm i puffy-web